EntilZha/docker-workshop/README.md

 docker build -t workshop-nginx . docker run --name workshop-nginx -p 80:80 workshop-nginx
 ```

+Now you should have the full application running: backend, frontend, and nginx tying them together.

+# Swagger
+WIP/TBD soon.

 # Licensing
 This workshop, including code and documentation is licensed under the Creative Commons Attribution